PCSC Program Modules

 Advanced Disease Management of Metastatic Prostate Cancer (Hormone Sensitive or Castrate Resistant)

 Advanced Disease Management is a new module for prostate cancer patients with more advanced disease.
-2 separate group information sessions are available for patients to to learn more about the treatment options for both types of metastatic disease: hormone sensitive and castration resistant.
+An information session is available for patients to learn more about the treatment options for both types of metastatic disease: hormone sensitive and castration resistant.